The Tahoe to Yosemite Trail

 Then you should hike the other route.
 These radical differences between the trails make both the TYT and PCT required hiking to get to know the amazing range of terrain, trail conditions and environments that compose the Sierra Nevada Mountains between Lake Tahoe and Tuolumne Meadows.
 One route is not inherently better than the other.
 That is a judgment dependent upon personal preferences.
 Both are part of a bigger picture.
 Each is a different expression of its particular role in the long geological and biological history of the Sierra Nevada.

-My favorite route to hike between Tahoe and Yosemite involves segments of both trails.
+My favorite route hiking between Tahoe and Yosemite involves segments of both trails.

 The Tahoe to Yosemite Trail's route also shares a significant distance of the trail South to Tuolumne Meadows with the Pacific Crest Trail route.